-RESOLUTION: Moved: Greg Powell Seconded: Jamie Criddle That: 1. each of WE-ROC's Member Coun ter into a Contract for the purposes of undertaking an Asset cils as outlined in Accingo's Phase 1 Quotation at a total cost of 2. to accommodation and travelling expenses at their own cost. costs for the conduct of the Asset Audit, Member Councils
+- WE-ROC advise Accingo of its agreement to enter into a Contract for the purposes of undertaking an Asset Audit only for each of WE-ROC's Member Councils as outlined in Accingo's Phase 1 Quotation at a total cost of \$17,500 excl GST; and - 2.
+With respect to accommodation and travelling costs for the conduct of the Asset Audit, Member Councils provide these expenses at their own cost.